jackh159/ScreenRecorder/README.md

 # Screen Recorder

 Here we have a custom screen recording tool that we use for reviewing purposes.
-The goal of this tool is to allow each artist to:

-quickly take descriptive turntables or flythroughs of the current work, have the data automatically organized for easy and hassle-free playlist generation for daily reviews in the meeting room.
+The goal of this tool is to allow each artist to quickly take descriptive turntables or flythroughs of the current work, have the data automatically organized for easy and hassle-free playlist generation for daily reviews in the meeting room.

 # Usage